 Cartridges

 A stylus shape is the geometric profile of the diamond tip fitted to a phono cartridge, and it plays a direct role in how accurately musical detail is traced from the record groove.
-Understanding how elliptical, microline and Shibata profiles differ starts with knowing what a phono cartridge is and how it converts groove movement into sound, which is explained in our phono cartridge definition guide.
-Modern cartridges use a range of stylus profiles—each engineered to balance performance, groove contact, record wear and tonal character.
+Understanding how elliptical, microline and Shibata profiles differ starts with knowing what a phono cartridge is and how it converts groove movement into sound.
+Our range of phono cartridges includes models fitted with conical, elliptical, fine line, microline and Shibata, each engineered to balance performance, groove contact, record wear and tonal character.
+This guide focuses on the three most common upgrade paths: elliptical, microline and Shibata.

 Why Stylus Shape Matters